 Ladies!
 Ladies!
 If you could please form an orderly line, that’d be great.

-What would you say if I told you that Square’s legendary Chrono Trigger wasn’t the first Japanese RPG to feature an epic time travel storyline and a cast of colorful characters that could pool their abilities in battle to unleash devastating combination attacks?
+What would you say if I told you that Square’s legendary Chrono Trigger wasn’t the first Japanese RPG to feature an epic time travel storyline and a cast of colorful characters who could pool their abilities in battle to unleash devastating combination attacks?
 Welcome to The Magic of Scheherazade from oddball developer Culture Brain!
 It may be the most ambitious 8-bit console RPG ever made.
 Whether this ultimately works to its benefit or not depends on your point of view.

 Arabian Dorīmu Sherazādo (“Arabian Dream Scheherazade”) was initially released for the Famicom in 1987 and then altered significantly for its 1989 debut in North America.
 The simple music of the original was expanded into something more on par with other releases from the latter half of the NES’s life cycle and many of the character sprites were re-drawn with smaller eyes, presumably to de-anime them some for us gaijin.
 We definitely got the better game over here.
 The score is a clear upgrade and I greatly prefer the new character designs.
 Your turban-clad hero looks rather cool in the North American version, whereas his Japanese counterpart’s manic grin and bulging eyes came across less “cute and cuddly” and more “I’ll swallow your soul!”